oslabs-beta/kQ/README.md

 This is all you need to do to start Kafka!
 Make sure to safe your local computer's reference as we will use that in future sections.

 ### Section II: Set up the Kafka application simulator

+add something about setting up their env file

 1. Cd into the kafkaApplicationSimulator directory (`cd kafkaApplicationSimulator`)
 2. Start the server for our Kafka application simulator using `npm run server` (CHANGE THIS NAME).
 This server has a route that will connect a producer and send a message, which we will use later.